darpa-xdata/xlang/README.md

 More info at http://www.vagrantup.com/

-Other notes:
+Other notes and troubleshooting:

-To have Vagrant sync the Guest Additions for Virtual Box do the following:
+To have Vagrant sync the Guest Additions for Virtual Box do the following:<br>
-$ # For vagrant < 1.1.5:
+For vagrant < 1.1.5: <code>vagrant gem install vagrant-vbguest</code><br>
-$ # vagrant gem install vagrant-vbguest

-$ # For vagrant 1.1.5+ (thanks Lars Haugseth):
-$ vagrant plugin install vagrant-vbguest
+For vagrant 1.1.5+: <code> vagrant plugin install vagrant-vbguest</code>

-Troubleshooting:

-If deployment fails because the /vagrant directory on the guest operating system fails to mount, this is potentially an incompatibility with VirtualBox Guest Additions.
+If deployment still fails because the /vagrant directory on the guest operating system fails to mount, this is potentially an incompatibility with VirtualBox Guest Additions.
 To fix this, <code>vagrant ssh</code> into the system and run the following command:<br>
 <code>sudo ln -s /opt/VBoxGuestAdditions-4.3.10/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions</code><br>
 Then exit the guest OS and type <code>vagrant reload</code>.
 The system should provision cleanly now.
 This problem was encountered after upgrading a host operating system to Trusty Tahr (14.04) May 2014.